 Racquel Borromeo is a graduate of Manhattan School of Music with a piano performance degree.
 Racquel started formal lessons at age 9 in the Philippines.
 The Philippine Government accepted her to be a Scholar of the Philippines a year after.
 Her piano career has taken her to perform and compete across the United States, Philippines, Japan, Italy, Russia in various recitals and also national/international competitions.
 Racquel currently resides in New York City where she continues to perform and teach music.
 She has served as a Teaching Artist for various public and private schools to bring a music program into the inner-city schools around New York City.
 Living here has given her an opportunity to have a private piano studio of her own and numerous collaboration projects with singers and instrumentalists.

-Marko Stuparevic, Piano
+Marko Stuparevic, Head of Piano

 Since 2007 Marko has been successfully teaching students in Serbia and the USA.
 His teaching concepts have evolved through an eclectic background of training, combining a variety of pedagogical and artistic influences.
 As a dedicated teacher and an active member of HTMA and MTNA, Marko has experience teaching students of all levels, judging auditions, and overseeing competitions.